Xamarin roadmap. Always the community wanted to have a roadmap that helps them in the professional development area within the scope of Xamarin.

 When you master the base and intermediate levels of the multi-platform learning path you can move on to the Xamarin.Forms Introduction roadmap.
 When you finish this part you can continue with the Xamarin.iOS or Xamarin.Android Introductions roadmap, among these last ones the order does not matter (although if you are a Windows user it is better to start with Android).

-At this point the suitable is to know that what are the characteristics that define each project or concept in order to know which solution is best suited to what might be needed.
-Once you know this, you can go directly to the basic / intermediate part of the Xamarin.iOS and Xamarin.Android roadmap and then move on to the Xamarin.Forms basics and intermediate levels.
+At this point, the suitable is to know what are the characteristics that define each project or concept in order to know which solution is best suited to what might be needed.
+Once you know this, you can go directly to the basic/intermediate part of the Xamarin.iOS and Xamarin.Android roadmap and then move on to the Xamarin.Forms basics and intermediate levels.
 Once this part is completed, the appropriate would be to complete the Cross-platform roadmap.

 Similarly, Azure and Testing roadmap, at this point are a good choice of study (at least in its beginner and intermediate phases).

-At this point you should already know in what approach you want to specialize knowing that you need a bit of all approaches.
+At this point, you should already know in what approach you want to specialize knowing that you need a bit of all approach.
 Already here the decision is yours about what to learn.
 You have the roadmaps to guide you.
 A good initiative would be to complete the Enterprise roadmap.

-Learn beyond normal, beyond the limits of imaginable.
+Learn beyond normal, beyond the limits of imagination.
 Reach where only a few have been able to reach.
-It is time to show yourselft to the world, show that you are a dioX and are part of OlympuX.
+It is time to show yourself to the world, show that you are a DioX and are part of OlympuX.